Skip to content

 It is possible to TIG weld cast iron with mild steel rods such as the ER70S-6 but it is not recommended.
 Since there is no nickel in steel rods, carbon from the casting will migrate in the weld metal, making it extremely brittle with a high shrinkage rate.
 When the bead cools, or the casting comes under mechanical or thermal stress, it is very likely to break.

-Cast-iron nickel rods are very expensive and not easy to find.
-For this, you can try and weld with typical steel rods and get acceptable welds for simple repairs on low-cost castings.
+Nickel rods are very expensive and hard to find.
+For this, you can try to weld with typical steel rods and get acceptable welds for simple repairs on low-cost castings.
 Still, it’s not wise for critical welds, expensive or irreplaceable castings.

-To lower the risk of failure, you need to have some experience in cast iron welding.
-You need to follow all the welding steps correctly without mistakes.
+To lower the risk of failure, you want to follow all the welding steps correctly without mistakes.
 Furthermore, steel rods need much higher preheating.

 The weld metal will not be machinable.
 It will be impossible to drill or cut it.
 Furthermore, you may or may not be able to grind the bead depending on how much carbon is absorbed.